Alligode History, Family Crest & Coats of Arms

 Early History of the Alligode family

-Another 87 words (6 lines of text) covering the years 196 and 1965 are included under the topic Early Alligode History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alligode research.
+Another 44 words (3 lines of text) covering the years 196 and 1965 are included under the topic Early Alligode History in all our PDF Extended History products and printed products wherever possible.

 Alligode Spelling Variations